Polymer/old-docs-site/docs/polymer/styling.md

 ### Overriding the default behavior {#overriding}

-By default, `body` is included in `Polymer.veiledElements`.
-When [`WebComponentsReady`](/polymer.html#WebComponentsReady) is fired, {{site.project_title}} removes the `polymer-veiled` class and adds `polymer-unveil` at the first `transitionend` event the element receives.
+By default, `body` is included in the `Polymer.veiledElements` array.
+When [`WebComponentsReady`](/polymer.html#WebComponentsReady) fires, {{site.project_title}} removes the `polymer-veiled` class and adds `polymer-unveil` at the first `transitionend` event the element receives.
 To override this behavior (and therefore prevent the entire page from being initially hidden), set `Polymer.veiledElements` to null:

     Polymer.veiledElements = null;

 ### Unveiling elements after boot time {#unveilafterboot}

-The veiling process can be used to prevent FOUC at times other than boot-up.
+The veiling process can be used to prevent FOUC at times other than page load.
 To do so, apply the `polymer-veiled` class to the desired elements and call `Polymer.unveilElements()` when they should be displayed.
 For example,

     element.classList.add('polymer-veiled');
-    ...
+    // ... some time late ...
     Polymer.unveilElements();

 ## Polyfill styling directives

+When running {{site.project_title}} under the polyfill, the `@polyfill-*` directives give you more control for how {{site.project_title}} performs Shadow DOM styling.

 ### @polyfill {#at-polyfill}

+The `@polyfill` directive is used to replace a native CSS selector with one that will work under the polyfill.
+For example, targeting distributed nodes using `::content` only works under native Shadow DOM.
+Instead, you can tell {{site.project_title}} to replace said rules with ones compatible with the polyfill.

-To polyfill complex styling like this, {{site.project_title}} provides the `@polyfill` directive to be placed inside a CSS comment above your rule.
-The string next to `"@polyfill"` describes a CSS selector and is used to replace the next rule in the `<style>` element.
+To replace native rules, place `@polyfill` inside a CSS comment above the style rule you want to replace.
+The string next to `"@polyfill"` indicates a CSS selector to replace the next style rule with.
+For example:

-One use for `@polyfill` is to polyfill `::distributed()` rules.
-You can do this through careful use of selectors:

     /* @polyfill @host .bar */
-    ::-webkit-distributed(.bar) {
+    ::content .bar {
       color: red;
     }

+    /* @polyfill .container > * */
+    ::content > * {
+      border: 1px solid black;
+    }

-Under native Shadow DOM the above rule remains as written.
-Under the polyfill, it becomes:
+Under native Shadow DOM nothing changes.
+Under the polyfill the native selector s replaced with the one in the `@polyfill` comment above it:

     x-foo .bar {
       color: red:
     }

-For more information on `::distributed()`, see [Styling distributed nodes](/articles/styling-elements.html#style-distributed).
+    .container > * {
+      border: 1px solid black;
+    }

 ### @polyfill-rule {#at-polyfill-rule}

+The `@polyfill-rule` directive is used to create a style rule that should apply *only* when the Shadow DOM polyfill is in use.
+It's a useful catch-all when it's not possible to write a rule that can automatically morph between native Shadow DOM and polyfill Shadow DOM.
+Because of the simulated styling {{site.project_title}} provides, you should rarely need to use this directive.

+To create a rule that only applies under the polyfill, place the `@polyfill-rule` directive entirely inside a CSS comment:

+    /* @polyfill-rule .foo {
+      background: red;
+    } */

+This has no effect under native Shadow DOM but under the polyfill, the comment is removed.
+No automated scoping is performed on `@polyfill-rule` rules but `@host` will get replaced with the custom element name:

+    /* @polyfill-rule @host.yellow {
+      background: yellow;
+    } */

 ### @polyfill-unscoped-rule {#at-polyfill-unscoped-rule}